Optimal Transport and Skorokhod Embedding: The monotonicity principle

 \subsection{A secondary minimization result}

 In certain cases, in order to resolve possible non-uniqueness of a minimizer, it will be useful to identify particular solutions as the solution not only to a primary optimization result, but also as the unique optimizer within this class of a second minimization problem.
-To this end, we begin by making the following definition: suppose $\gamma:S \to \R$ is a Borel-measurable function, we write $\Opt(\gamma,\mu)$ for the set of optimizers of $P_{\gamma}(\mu)$.
-Observe that, when $P_{\gamma}(\mu)$ is finite and the map $\pi\mapsto \int \gamma\ d\pi$ is lower semi-continuous the set $\Opt(\gamma,\mu)$ is a closed subset of $\RST(\mu)$, and hence also compact. \begin{theorem} Let $\gamma, \tilde\gamma$ be Borel measurable functions on $S$.
-Suppose that $\Opt(\gamma,\mu)\neq\emptyset$ and that $\nu\in\Opt(\gamma,\mu)$ is an optimizer of
+To this end, we begin by making the following definition: Supposing that $\gamma, \tilde \gamma:S \to \R$ are Borel measurable, we write $\Opt_\gamma$ for the set of optimizers of \eqref{RealPri}.
+If $\Opt_\gamma\neq\emptyset$, we consider the secondary optimization problem